 You Can Grow Your YouTube Channel

-If Business and Marketing Are Important To You – Subscribe To My Channel: https://goo.gl/Cjt75r
+If Marketing is Important To You – Subscribe To My Marketing Strategy Channel: https://goo.gl/Cjt75r

 I opened my first YouTube channel in 2006.
 I’ve uploaded over 750 videos through the years, spent a year uploading to YouTube daily, then I started another channel for photographers, not to mention consultation and support to run client channels.
 Yes, I have a little experience with YouTube.
 If you want to grow your channel, there are a few things you should know.